rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 [2026 note: Rewrite this section with instructions for LIBSAFE Go upload instead of RR server.]

-Talk with the Digital Archivist or Elizabeth Russey Roke to upload to the Reading Room server.
+Talk with the digital archivist to upload to the reading room server.
+The digital archivist will remove any log files or other non-public items prior to upload.

 ---